 Storage

-Make a double batch of qatayef and store one of them in the freezer.
-Cook, stuff, and fold the pancakes, then place them in a ziplock or freezer bag to store for whenever you need them.
-Then, defrost, and deep fry them before serving.
+Make a double batch of atayef and store one in the freezer.
+Cook, stuff, and fold the pancakes, then place them in a freezer bag or airtight container.
+Then, defrost and deep fry them before serving.
 They'll store well for up to 2 months in the freezer.

 FAQs